Learning Breakthrough in Sport

 The fourth element is eye tracking and focus.
 When a player’s eyes have difficulty focusing on an object and tracking it smoothly in space it means that they also have difficulty maintaining their concentration levels on the pitch.
 This can result in negative effects on the pitch such as: slow processing, difficulty reading the game, trouble pre-empting what is going to happen next, etc. Additionally, it can lead to the brain being in constant chaos, making even simple instructions difficult to follow.
 This is due to the brain becoming overloaded with the visual input to the detriment of the auditory system.

-Learning Breakthrough is a complete neuro-development programme of balance and co-ordination exercises that includes eye tracking, timing, rhythm, spatial awareness, mathematical tests whilst performing specifically designed exercises and balancing at the same time.
+Learning Breakthrough is a complete neuro-development programme of balance and co-ordination exercises that includes eye tracking, timing, rhythm, spatial awareness, mathematical calculations whilst performing specifically designed exercises and balancing at the same time.
 Through neuroplasticity, the exercises enable neural pathways to connect and ‘hard-wire,’ re-organising the way in which the brain processes information received from the vestibular, cerebellum and sensory systems.